jachana/bluetext/.context/polytope/intro.md

 - Steps may be started before steps that they depend on are fully ready to serve requests, e.g. a Couchbase server step may be initializing an API step is trying to connect to it.
+- A polytope app that accesses another polytope app using a URL should derive that URL from an environment variable that is specified in the polytope.yml file.
+This variable should be stored as a Polytope secret.